asanchezyali/Zmodn/README.md

 # Zmodn

-The Zmodn package provides a class for representing integers modulo a given prime number.
+The Zmodn package provides a class for representing integers modulo a given positive integer.
 This class can be used to applications such as cryptography and computer algebra.

 ## Features

-- Perform arithmetic operations (addition, subtraction, multiplication, division, power) on integers modulo a given prime number.
+- Perform arithmetic operations (addition, subtraction, multiplication, division, power) on integers modulo a given positive integer.
-- Compute the modular inverse of an integer modulo a given prime number.
+- Compute the modular inverse of an integer modulo a given positive integer.
-- Compute the inverse of a square matrix modulo a given prime number.
+- Compute the inverse of a square matrix modulo a given positive integer.
-- Compare two integers modulo a given prime number.
+- Compare two integers modulo a given positive integer.
-- Access and modify the representatives of an integer modulo a given prime number.
+- Access and modify the representatives of an integer modulo a given positive integer.

 ## Installation